spruceid/spruceid.dev/docs/credible/glossary.md

 This is often assumed to be a direct and interactive process, as is the process of presenting these strong credentials to verifiers (usually double-authenticated, to both the verifier and to the credential, with two respective identifiers).
-Credible Wallet was designed to a secure, production-grade, yet lightweight and general-purpose wallet for such use cases, completely free of platform-, vendor-, or blockchain-lock-in.
+Credible Wallet was designed to be a secure, production-grade, yet lightweight and general-purpose wallet for such use cases, completely free of platform-, vendor-, or blockchain-lock-in.

-There are, however, fiduciary, automated, and/or "custodial" wallets (by analogy to cryptocurrency).
-Here, the dividing line between wallets and agents, services, and service providers gets a little blurry; particularly when the wallet holder is a legal entity or non-human actor, this is an important wrinkle on the concept of the "wallet."
+By analogy to cryptocurrency, SSI wallets can also be fiduciary, automated, and/or "custodial" in their architecture.
+Here, the dividing line between wallets and agents, services, and service providers gets a little blurry;
+particularly when the wallet holder is a legal entity or non-human actor, this is an important wrinkle on the concept of the "wallet."
 Here, DIDKit may be combined with enterprise identity and security platforms to provide a less human-scale "wallet" for handling strong credentials about human and non-human actors.

 ### VC Nomenclature & Life-Cycle